godotengine/godot-docs/tutorials/3d/lights_and_shadows.rst

 Spot Shadow Mapping
 ^^^^^^^^^^^^^^^^^^^

-Spots don't need any parameters for shadow mapping, they should just work.
+Spots don't need any parameters for shadow mapping.
 Keep in mind that, at more than 89 degrees of aperture, shadows stop functioning for spots, and you should consider using an Omni light.

 Shadow Atlas